bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 0: 00:47:43

 Coinjoins as mixing transactions.
-This is actually the question I wanted to ask Felix was, you know, if he knows anything about how Wasabi currently works and, you know, the distinction between a coin join for mixing and a coin join for sending.
+This is actually the question I wanted to ask Felix was, if he knows anything about how Wasabi currently works and, you know, the distinction between a coin join for mixing and a coinjoin for sending.
-And I feel like having read this paper, I feel like Wasabi being able to send in a coin join might open doors for more privacy.
+And I feel like having read this paper, I feel like Wasabi being able to send in a coinjoin might open doors for more privacy.

 Speaker 2: 00:48:19

-Yeah, To be honest, I didn't know about Wasabi until now because I really I'm not keeping up with the current developments on Bitcoin anymore or other other cryptocurrencies.
+Yeah, To be honest, I didn't know about Wasabi until now because I really I'm not keeping up with the current developments on Bitcoin anymore or other cryptocurrencies.
-But yeah, what was my idea was that actually, that's the point of the Knapsack mixing, that you can use coin transactions for actually performing the transactions that you want to do, and not only for anonymizing coins.
+But yeah, my idea was that actually, that's the point of the Knapsack mixing, that you can use coin transactions for actually performing the transactions that you want to do, and not only for anonymizing coins.
 So you can in the same step, send coins to a third party and do the mixing.
-Okay,

 Speaker 4: 00:49:01

-thanks.
 Okay, thanks.

 Speaker 3: 00:49:08